lilistrocel/PrimeRoseFarms/CodingRules.md

 ## Environment Configuration Rules

 7. **.env file access restriction** - The AI assistant does not have direct access to read or modify the .env file.
 When environment variable changes are needed, the AI must provide the exact content/changes to the user and ask them to update the .env file manually.
+This applies to both the main .env file in the root directory and the client/.env file in the client directory.

 ## Additional Rules